It All Begins With Your Decision To Be The Star In The Crowd

 Sabbatical (January 20xx – August 20xx): Took time for personal growth and freelanced part-time, enhancing my project coordination abilities.

 This shows ongoing growth.
-Emphasise that you maintained your skills—like problem solving or communication—so you appear proactive, not dormant.
+Emphasize that you maintained your problem-solving or communication skills to appear proactive, not dormant.

 5 Most Common CV Mistakes to Avoid According to Recruiters